 People, Cities & Nature

-SurveysTo determine the characteristics of Māori engagement in urban environmental restoration projects, restoration objectives, and activities across three cities (Wellington, Hamilton and Nelson), we are buliding on results of an existing national survey that was conducted on non-Māori urban community based environmental restoration groups.
-Our survey contains similar methodology to investigate how Māori in urban settings engage with restoration.
+SurveysTo determine the characteristics of Māori engagement in urban environmental restoration projects, restoration objectives, and activities across three cities (Wellington, Hamilton and Nelson), we built on results of an existing national survey that was conducted on non-Māori urban community-based environmental restoration groups.
+Our survey contained similar methodology to investigate how Māori in urban settings engage with restoration.

-We will then focus on the strategies developed by a mana whenua-led case study; focussing on how this group prioritises restoration goals, and how they balance ecological restoration (e.g. the protection of rare species) with biocultural restoration, which may include resource use for cultural purposes.
+We then focussed on the strategies developed by a mana whenua-led case study; focussing on how this group prioritised restoration goals, and how they balanced ecological restoration (e.g. the protection of rare species) with biocultural restoration.

-InterviewsTo provide a deeper understanding of the range of factors that affect how Māori execute their kaitiakitanga, we will conduct semi-structured interviews and focus groups with key group members across three cities.
-We will particularly seek to understand how Māori execute their kaitiakitanga when living in their home towns/cities and when they live in another iwi’s jurisdiction.
+InterviewsTo provide a deeper understanding of the range of factors that affect how Māori execute their kaitiakitanga, we conducted semi-structured interviews and focus groups across three cities.
+We particularly sought to understand how Māori execute their kaitiakitanga when living in their home towns/cities and when they live in another iwi’s jurisdiction.

-Increase connectivity and practicing of katiakitangaCities and restoration projects present opportunities for reconnecting iwi with opportunities to practice kaitiakitanga.
-Using information gathered in our surveys and interviews, we will identify opportunities to practice kaitiakitanga, and opportunities in our partner sites for restoration of species and practices.
-We will analyse the variation by site and Māori group origin to inform restoration initiatives in each city, improve engagement and kaitiakitanga by tangata whenua, and increase opportunities for Māori where they live.
+Increase connectivity and practicing of katiakitangaUrban restoration projects present opportunities to reconnect iwi with opportunities to practice kaitiakitanga.
+Using information gathered in our surveys and interviews, we are identifying opportunities to practice kaitiakitanga, and opportunities in our partner sites for restoration of species and practices.
+We are analysing the variation by site and Māori group origin to inform restoration initiatives in each city, improve engagement and kaitiakitanga by tangata whenua, and increase opportunities for Māori where they live.